cutting-room-floor/MapBoxBench/README.md

 These are our testbed options for concurrency approaches.
 For now, choose our regular method or two experimental asynchronous modes.
 More to come.

+ * *Asynchronous prefetch* takes a given (synchronous) tile request and before serving it, fires off several asynchronous network fetches of surrounding tiles straight to cache, if not already present.
+See *Prefetch Radius* and *Max Concurrency* options below.
+ * *Asynchronous redraw* takes a given (synchronous) tile request, fires off an asynchronous network fetch, along with a completion callback to refresh the entire map render redraw (since this can't be done on a per-tile basis), then returns an empty tile.
+When the network fetch completes, the tile is saved to cache, the redraw is requested, and one of two things happens.
+If a needed tile is in the cache, it is then drawn to screen.
+If not, another fetch is made for it, by which time the tile may now exist in cache (due to previous requests) or it will get queued up.
+This also relies on the mostly-unrelated *Missing Tiles Depth* option in standard Alpstein to give more of an illusion of tile loading speed.

 ### Concurrency Options

 If using the experimental modes, configure them here.
 Note that certain combinations can currently deadlock the application.